PrinceArya/Classify-the-Lunar-Rock/README.md

-Link for dataset: http://hck.re/kkBIfM and then rename it into {file name}.zip formate
+Link for dataset: http://hck.re/kkBIfM and after downloading rename it into {file name}.zip formate